New Rheumatoid Arthritis and depression study not surprising

 Peter was referring to persecution.
 But, it helps so much to stop being surprised at our suffering.
 No one is surprised at the grief of a cancer patient.
 Getting diagnosed with Rheumatoid Arthritis is bad news.
 We ought to grieve.

-Here’s one of the other articles on RAW about fighting depression – click here.
+Here’s one of the other articles on RAW Rheumatoid Arthritis and depression – click here.

 Links to the RA / Depression study: